htomeload/kccounter/README.md

 * Decreasing and Increasing with button or manual typing.
 * Auto pop prompt dialog to reset counter to default (set as 12) when counter reach to zero.
 * Noticeable how many time remain when under sortie with counter on title bar.
-* *Have night mode for who like dark theme.
 * *No internet is required.
+* **Have night mode for who like dark theme.

 Note
-* No internet is required when using html file but required server environments to operate for php file, you may use software like XAMPP, AppServ or similar to create local server environments then this project can be operated.
+* *Required server environments to operate for php file, you may use software like XAMPP, AppServ or similar to create local server environments then php file can be operated.
-* Have night mode for who like dark theme and it can swap between night and normal mode with ability to save chosen mode automatically.
+* **Have night mode for who like dark theme and it can swap between night and normal mode with ability to save chosen mode automatically.

 May adding more feature in future.